F. J. Thwaites: Adaptations

-Critical appraisal
+Reception

 According to Ron Blaber (in the Australian Dictionary of Biography) although Thwaites was: "seen by critics as romantic and sentimental, his thirty-one adventure novels—characterized by themes of struggle and redemption—were immensely popular, particularly with lending libraries, and sold more than four million copies.
-Written in 'tempestuous prose', they were crammed with incident and swung between Australian and exotic settings."
+Written in 'tempestuous prose', they were crammed with incident and swung between Australian and exotic settings".